 - Proof that you cannot work from home (this can be provided at a later date)

-- Proof that you have suffered a loss in your income (this can be provided at a later date)
+- Proof that you have suffered/will suffer a loss in your income (this can be provided at a later date)

 - Proof that a child or young person has been told to self-isolate, for example a letter from the school (if you are claiming as a parent/guardian)

-- Proof of Education and Health Care Plan (if you are claiming as a parent/guardian of a young person aged 16 to 25)
+- Proof of/Proof applied for Education, Health and Care plan (if you are claiming as a parent/guardian of a young person aged 16 to 25)

 After you've applied